aparreno/DevelopingDataProducts/about.md

 - Less than primary, primary and lower secondary education (ISCED levels 0-2)
 - Upper secondary and post-secondary non-tertiary education (ISCED levels 3 and 4)
 - Tertiary education (ISCED levels 5-8) (ISCED 1997: levels 5 and 6)
+- All ISCED 2011 levels
+- No response

 The gender is coded as "Male", "Female" and "Total".